Omicron-IoT-Solutions/Kontrolog-Mini/Video-tutorials/Getting to know the Kontrolog Mini.md

 In this video, we will show you the Kontrolog Mini, a programmable and versatile IoT controller designed to facilitate real-time remote control and monitoring of processes in multiple applications.

-Make sure to follow our channels to learn more about the Kontrolog, follow our other videos, and discover more about Omicron IoT Solutions, our devices, and how to impact your business and the industry through the IoT.
+Make sure to follow our channels to learn more about the Kontrolog Mini, follow our other videos, and discover more about Omicron IoT Solutions, our devices, and how to impact your business and the industry through the IoT.

 ### Video
 **Click below:**